1technophile/OpenMQTTGateway/docs/upload/portal.md

 If the board is connected by ethernet, the Wifi and password can be empty.
 If you fill them the board will use this wifi as a fallback connectivity method.
 :::

-* Set your MQTT Server IP
+* Set your MQTT Server IP or domain name (for Home Assistant you can enter `homeassistant.local` if your server is configured with mDNS)
 * Set your MQTT Server Port (default: 1883)
 * Set the MQTT secure connection box to select whether or not the connection should be secure
 * Copy/paste the MQTT server certificate in the MQTT server cert box (only required if using a secure connection), be sure to include the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers